KinesisNetwork/wallet-desktop/README.md

-# Kinesis Wallet
+# Kinesis Cash Wallet

 With Electron, React and Redux.
-Compatible with the Kinesis Currencies.
+Compatible with the Kinesis Cash Currencies.

 Packaged up nicely with Electron-Forge